OmerCeng/CyberNest_EDU-Security-Tool/README.md

 ### 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **CyberNest Educational License v1.0** - see the [LICENSE](LICENSE) file for details.

+#### 🎓 Educational Use
+- ✅ Free for personal learning and education
+- ✅ Academic research and teaching
+- ✅ Non-commercial distribution and modification

+#### 💼 Commercial Use
+- ❌ Commercial use **requires explicit written permission**
+- ❌ Cannot be sold or included in commercial products
+- ❌ Cannot be used in commercial penetration testing services

+For commercial licensing inquiries, please contact the author through GitHub.

+**This software is designed for educational purposes and authorized security testing only.**

 ### 🙏 Acknowledgments